Why study accounting and payroll?

 Explore our Accounting and Payroll Programs in Ontario

 This program provides graduates with the necessary skills to maintain complete sets of books, keep records of accounts, verify the procedures used for recording financial transactions, and provide personal bookkeeping services.
-Students will write the Canadian Payroll Association’s (CPA) and Payroll and Compliance Practitioner (PCP) exams.
+Students will write National Payroll Institute's (formerly The Canadian Payroll Association) Payroll and Compliance Practitioner (PCP) exams.

 The objective of this program is to provide students with the opportunity to acquire knowledge of business concepts, as well as gain the necessary computerized accounting and office skills.